Sakadagami

 Thus, the Sakadagamin is an intermediate stage between the Sotapanna, who still has comparatively strong sensuous desire and ill-will, and the Anagami, who is completely free from sensuous desire and ill-will.
 A Sakadagami's mind is very pure.
-Thoughts connected with greed, hatred and delusion do not arise often, and when they do, do not become obsessive.
+Thoughts connected with greed, hatred, and delusion do not arise often, and when they do, do not become obsessive.

+The four stages of awakening according to the Sutta Piṭaka.